tc39/proposal-intl-era-monthcode/README.md

 To specify necessary details of using Temporal in internationalization setting (such as calendar other than "iso8601").

+## Stage
+This proposal is currently Stage 0 for ECMA402

 ## Scope

 Ref: [Temporal Internationalization Calendars Design Doc](https://notes.igalia.com/o7MT_yQJTV2Ka06sjyuJ5g#).